-Bachelor's Degree in Information Communication Technology
+Bachelor's Degree (BA, BS) in Information Communication Technology

 Who is this program for?